illinois-ceesd/mirgecom/doc/development/pullrequests.rst

 The production tests may be prepared and executed from anywhere by hand-executing the production test scripts found in ``.ci-support/``.
 The following is an example workflow adjacent to what CI itself does for executing the production tests.
+In the following example, the PR development is assumed to be in a mirgecom branch called ``branch-name`` and possibly in a fork called ``fork-name``.

 1. Check out the PR development (and optionally make a production branch)